0xLoqi/ask.ai/README.md

-# Blink
+# ask.ai

-Answers in a Blink.
+Answers in an instant.

 A desktop application built with Electron that provides an AI-powered screenshot assistant with voice input capabilities.
 This tool allows you to capture screenshots and get AI-powered insights about them using voice commands and hotkeys.